 by Kerry Tuschhoff and Carole Thorpe

 When moms choose Hypnobabies as their childbirth program, we encourage them to “embrace Hypnobabies only”, allowing their entire focus to remain on the unique philosophy, techniques and training of Hypnobabies.
 To do so assists our Hypno-Moms in experiencing the easiest and most comfortable births possible, and their babies to have a gentle, calm entrance into our world.
 Expectant women come to us with various goals; desiring births they describe as “a better birth than my last one”, or “I just want to be completely in control”, or even “I want a pain-free birth!”
-As with all objectives in life, including goals that women have for childbirth, belief is one of the main keys to “success”; success being whatever that word means to each person.
+As with all objectives in life, including goals that women have for natural childbirth, belief is one of the main keys to “success”; success being whatever that word means to each person.
 No one can actually complete a project, move into a new career or achieve their mission in life without fully believing that they not only can but will achieve that goal.
 The same is true for moms who desire an easy, comfortable childbirth by choosing Hypnobabies.

 “If you believe you can…or you can’t…you’re right” ~ Henry Ford